The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: Experiments

 \begin{Table}[]

 \end{Table}

-Based on these ideas, we consider the popular (low-dimensional) Bike Sharing dataset, which we downloaded from the UCI Machine Learning Repository.
-This dataset contains 17,389 datapoints and $13$ covariates.
+Based on these ideas, we consider the popular (low-dimensional) Bike Sharing data set, which we downloaded from the UCI Machine Learning Repository.
+This data set contains 17,389 datapoints and $13$ covariates.
 We consider 4 continuous variables (hour, air temperature, humidity, windspeed) and use the total number of bikes rented as the response.
 We standardize the response by subtracting the mean and dividing by the standard deviation, and min-max standardize the covariates so that each covariate belongs to $[0, 1]$.
 For the proxy ground truth, we fit a pairwise interaction model consisting of all 4 main effects and 6 possible pairwise interactions.

 \begin{Table}[]

 \resizebox{\textwidth}{!}{ } & \textbf{ } & \textbf{ } & \textbf{ } & \textbf{ } & \textbf{ } & \textbf{ } \\ \midrule \textbf{SKIM-FA} & 1000 & 0.145 & 0.002 & 0 & 0.107 & 0.009 & 0 & 0.263 \\ SPAM-2Stage & 1000 & 0.149 & 0.002 & 0.027 & 0.081 & 0.009 & 0.000 & 0.269 \\ MARS-EMP & 1000 & 0.214 & 0.002 & 0.485 & 0.054 & 0.026 & 0.245 & 1.026 \\ MARS-Vanilla & 1000 & 6.556 & 0.002 & 0.796 & 0.947 & 0.026 & 1.882 & 10.209 \\ \bottomrule \end{tabular} } \end{Table}